 We make every meal as nutritious as possible because we know it may be the only meal of the day for the person who receives it.
 Both mental and physical health are compromised when people face food insecurity and don’t know where their next meal is coming from.

-Cooking with rescued, donated and our homegrown food means that our chefs start the day with a mystery box of ingredients.
-Their goal is to transform this food into healthy, delicious and well-presented meals that feed dignity and wellbeing to people experiencing hardship.
+Cooking with rescued and donated food together with the vegetables we grow ourselves means that our chefs start the day with ever-changing ingredients.
+Their goal is to transform this food into healthy, delicious and well-presented meals that boost the dignity and wellbeing of people experiencing hardship.

 We understand that tastes and preferences vary so we cook a wide variety of both meat-based and vegetarian dishes.
 We add legumes and pulses – good sources of protein – to our vegetarian meals and ensure a high vegetarian content in our meat dishes.

 Eating a well balanced, nutritious diet provides us with the nutrients (proteins, minerals and vitamins) we need to stay healthy.
-It reduces the risk of disease and chronic conditions like diabetes, heart disease and stroke, helps maintain a healthy body weight, protects against infection, and plays a major role in your overall health and wellbeing at all stages of our life.
+It reduces the risk of disease and chronic conditions such as diabetes, heart disease and stroke, helps maintain a healthy body weight, protects against infection, and plays a major role in overall health and wellbeing at all stages of our life.

-But accessing nutritious food is becoming more and more difficult as the cost of living rises.
-As the FoodBank Hunger Report and other literature will tell you, proteins and fresh fruit and vegetables are often the first things people forgo when money gets tight.
+But accessing nutritious food is becoming more and more difficult, particularly with the high cost of living.
+As the FoodBank Hunger Report and other literature highlights, proteins and fresh fruit and vegetables are often the first foods people forgo when money gets tight.

 “We want to improve our literacy in nutrition and ensure our chefs and kitchen staff cook the best possible meals with the ingredients available,” says FareShare’s Kellie Watson.
 “The relationship with UQ has given us access to nutrition and dietetics advice to help us maximise the impact of our meals.”